Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Stochastic Methods

 \section{Stochastic Methods}

-Whilst the trends for particular forms of back-scattering are insightful and could inform the design of coupled cavity systems, in practise, fabrication defects are out of the experimenters control and behave randomly from sample to sample, and resonance to resonance\footnote{The finite length of the ring implies a scattering correlation length of $\lambda^2/2n_g L_r \approx 1.31125\text{nm}$~\cite{Morichetti2010b} making each resonance independent though scattering uniform over a given resonance.}~\cite{Morichetti2010b}.
+Whilst the trends for particular forms of backscattering are insightful and could inform the design of \com{systems of coupled cavity modes}, in practice, fabrication defects are out of the experimenters control and behave randomly from sample to sample, and resonance to resonance\footnote{The finite length of the ring implies a scattering correlation length of $\lambda^2/2n_g L_r \approx 1.31125\text{nm}$~\cite{Morichetti2010b} making each resonance independent though scattering uniform over a given resonance.}.
 The often observed slight asymmetric splitting example of Fig.~\ref{fig:pumpSplittingLinear} a), invites an analysis of the statistics of resonators with qualitatively similar transmission properties.
-We assess the properties of an ensemble of 1000 devices having each resonance (pump, signal, and idler) sampled uniformly from a distribution having $|g|\in(0,10^{10})$, $|\delta_f|\in(0,0.2)$, $|\delta_b|\in(0,0.2)$ and $|c|\in(0,0.2)$, with the phase of each random.
-In Fig.~\ref{fig:StochasticPlots} a) a histogram of the observed line-widths is presented and part b) shows the first 50 transmission line shapes of such cavities.
+We assess the properties of an ensemble of 1000 devices having each resonance's (pump, signal, and idler) \com{parameters sampled from uniform distributions over the intervals} $|g|\in(0,10^{10})$\com{\radss}, $|\delta_f|\in(0,0.2)$, $|\delta_b|\in(0,0.2)$ and $|c|\in(0,0.2)$\com{\radsm}, with the phase of each random.
+In Fig.~\ref{fig:StochasticPlots} a) a histogram of the observed linewidths is presented and part b) shows the first 80 transmission line shapes \com{(solid) of such cavity modes, along with the ideal case (dashed), to provide a qualitative understanding of the resultant line broadening}.
 Whilst these parameters are not significant enough to often show splitting of the resonance, some line broadening is clearly present in most cases as well as slight wandering of the mean position of the resonances as shown in c).
-The mean purity of the \textbf{f-f} bi-photons observed from this ensemble was $0.915$, only slightly reduced over the ideal (non-split) case at $0.921$, as presented in the histogram Fig~\ref{fig:StochasticPlots} e).
+The mean purity of the \mbox{\textbf{f-f}} bi-photons observed from this ensemble was $0.915$, only slightly reduced over the ideal (non-split) case at $0.921$, as presented in the histogram Fig~\ref{fig:StochasticPlots} e).
 The mean pair probability however drops to $0.00795$ from the non-split case $0.01265$(Fig~\ref{fig:StochasticPlots} d) ).
-Despite this relatively minor reduction in the source purity and probability, the quality of such heralded photons is often only useful when many such sources show high quality interference between one another, which invites consideration of the ensemble purity of these sources, ie. the purity of the mixed state comprised of a equally weighted mixture of the heralded single photons from each.
-We find ensemble purity of $0.8867$ indicating that the visibility of interference from separate sources suffers more significantly.